 For those who are curious, our weighing calculation is as follows: 60% of the speed measurement is cross-continent and 40% is local connections (same country), since our research suggests that's how most people use a VPN.

 Max Speed/Burst is a local download via a content distribution network (CDN), so a download from a Hong Kong server to a Hong Kong server, for example.
 This gives a max speed indication for nearby traffic.
-This is not as indicative of quality performance across the board, but it's still interesting to see.
+This is not an indication of quality performance across the board, but it's still interesting to see.

 A thought on VPNs